Your Shipping Timeline – Understanding The Stages Of Shipping

-Freight transit times are detailed on your shipping quotes and are port to port.
+Freight transit times is the planned traveling time from port to port.
+This should come detailed on your shipping quotes.
 Schedules are provided prior to shipping and will detail any transit port or airport.
 Direct shipments are the least likely to experience delays.
 In comparison, congestion at transhipment ports can impact freight arrival times.

 It is always worth checking with your forwarder, whether any issues may impact the freight transit time prior to booking.
-You forwarder can then explore different services and options available to you.
+Your forwarder can then explore different services and options available to you.

 If you are shipping with ICE, customs clearance will take place whilst the goods are in transit.
 This allows us to access your goods as soon as they are available at the port.
 The exception are those circumstances where quarantine or border holds are applicable.

 Estimated Time Of Arrival (Eta) Vs Estimated Time Of Delivery